zeek/zeek/doc/cluster/index.rst

 connections to the rest of the cluster.
 Once the workers are started and connect to the manager, logs and notices will start arriving to the manager process from the workers.

+Logger
+******
+The logger is an optional Bro process that receives log messages from the rest of the nodes in the cluster using the Bro communications protocol.
+The purpose of having a logger receive logs instead of the manager is to reduce the load on the manager.
+If no logger is needed, then the manager will receive logs instead.

+The logger process is started first by BroControl and it only opens its designated port and waits for connections, it doesn't initiate any connections to the rest of the cluster.
+Once the rest of the cluster is started and connect to the logger, logs will start arriving to the logger process.

 Proxy
 *****